-Jesuit encourages parents to discuss with their sons the responsibility that comes with using the Internet and the risks of displaying personal and sensitive information as well as inappropriate material on these public sites.
+Jesuit encourages parents to learn about various social media websites and to discuss with their sons the risks of displaying personal and sensitive information, as well as inappropriate material, anywhere on the Internet.

-Students who post, or cause to be posted, on the Internet inappropriate or morally offensive material directed at Jesuit and/ or its faculty, staff, and students, in effect, jeopardize the good or safety of the school.
+Students who create, copy, or forward inappropriate or morally offensive material directed at Jesuit and/or its faculty, staff, and students, in effect, jeopardize the good or safety of the school.
 This constitutes a major offense.
-Students whose personal websites feature such inappropriate material will be subject to disciplinary action.
-Parents will also be notified that their sons have engaged in this inappropriate activity.
+Students whose personal websites contain inappropriate material will be subject to disciplinary action.
+Hacking, or attempting to hack, Jesuit's website constitutes a major offense.